Percomorpha: Taxonomy

 Many of the orders placed in Percomorpha today were originally placed in an expanded Perciformes, hence many sources often referring to that order as the most diverse vertebrate clade.
 However, more recent studies have found such a placement to be paraphyletic, and many have thus been moved to their orders within Percomorpha.

 The Percomorpha are an extremely diverse group with at least 22 orders according to Eschmeyer's Catalog of Fishes.
 Other authorities find a different number of orders depending on the classification used.

+Numerous fossil percomorphs are known from the Late Cretaceous onwards, but most of these prior to the Eocene, and many afterwards, cannot be confidently assigned to extant percomorph lineages.
+In the past they were placed within an expanded Perciformes, as with many extant groups, a treatment that is now known to be paraphyletic.

 The following taxonomy is based on Eschmeyer's Catalog of Fishes (2025), with additional suborders based on other studies: